simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-25-angular-performant-drag-and-drop-with-rxjs.md

 comments: true
 categories: Angular
 cover: assets/angular-performant-drag-and-drop.jpg
+description: "Here we will learn how we can create a drag-and-drop with nothing but Angular and RxJS and how we can optimize this for performance."
 ---

 Implementing drag-and-drop functionality can easily be achieved by leveraging one of the many